dblqr/arch/README.md

 ## Secrets Management in EKS

-All secrets will be stored in repository using [SOPS](https://github.com/getsops/sops) which encrypts the data using [AWS KMS keys](https://github.com/getsops/sops?tab=readme-ov-file#using-sops-yaml-conf-to-select-kms-pgp-and-age-for-new-files) per environment.
+All secrets will be stored in a repository using [SOPS](https://github.com/getsops/sops) which encrypts the data using [AWS KMS keys](https://github.com/getsops/sops?tab=readme-ov-file#using-sops-yaml-conf-to-select-kms-pgp-and-age-for-new-files) per environment.
 The secrets are created in terraform and only Admin accounts will be able to decrypt and add SOPS secrets for production.

 The secrets being located in AWS Secrets Manager, enables you to use open source tooling such as External Secrets Operator, or read them at the application runtime.